-One of the key requirements of the National Disability Insurance Scheme (NDIS) for disability service providers is to conduct internal audit.
-NDIS providers often asked questions about internal audit and are not sure about its application to their scope or how it needs to be conducted.
-In this article, we focus on the most common questions asked by NDIS providers.
+One of the key requirements of the National Disability Insurance Scheme (NDIS) for disability service providers is to conduct an internal audit.
+NDIS providers often ask questions about internal audits as they are not sure about their application to their scope or how it needs to be conducted.
+In this article, we focus on answering the most common questions asked by NDIS providers.

-Internal audit is also known as a first-party audit.
-As an NDIS provider, you need to conduct internal audit on a regular basis.
+An internal audit is also known as a first-party audit.
+As an NDIS provider, you need to conduct internal audits on a regular basis.
 Apart from it being a mandatory requirement, it gives you confidence that the organisational processes and procedures meet their intended outcomes.
 To sum up, the outcome of the internal audit indicates how effectively the organisation operates.

 Yes, if you are complying with NDIS Quality Indicator Guidelines 2018 Core Module as per key indicator of Division 2 – Governance and Operational Management of NDIS Quality Indicators Section 13(2).

 Yes you can audit yourself.
-There are no specific requirements given within the NDIS Quality Indicators Guidelines about the impartiality of auditors.
-It is recommended that the auditors should be impartial from the processes they audit.
+There are no specific requirements within the NDIS Quality Indicators Guidelines about the impartiality of auditors.
+It is recommended that the auditors should be impartial in the processes they audit.

 Internal auditors can act differently depending on the scope of the audit and the availability of resources.
 Here are the most common roles for NDIS internal auditors:

 • Identify gaps in the organisation’s systems implementation

 • Look for significant deviations from the required procedures

 • Analyse business changes that can cause procedures to cause undesirable results

 • Check evidence to ensure the system is working as it should meet its objectives